skypjack/entt/docs/md/graph.md

         .rw("resource_2"_hs)
 ```

-As mentioned, many functions return the builder itself and it's therefore easy
+As mentioned, many functions return the builder itself, and it's therefore easy
 to concatenate the different calls.<br/>
 Also in the case of resources, they are identified by numeric values of type
 `id_type`.
 As above, the choice is not entirely random.
 This goes well with the